RactStudio/ad-insert-hub/README.md

 ## License

-Essential WP Tools is licensed under the GPL v2 or later.
+"Ad Insert Hub" is licensed under the GPL v2 or later.